Optimal Seeding and Self-Reproduction from a Mathematical Point of View: Formulation of the Optimal Seeding Problem

+I assume that for any subsets $M '\subseteq M$ and $R' \subseteq R$ the generation function $G(M',R')= M'' \subseteq M$ is given.
+I need the generation function $G(M',R')$ to be defined for all subsets $M'\subseteq M$ and $R' \subseteq R$ in order to run the algorithm described in the next section of the paper.
+In addition, I assume that a cost function $T(G(M',R'))$, which is vector-valued is given.
+The first component of $T(G(M',R'))$ provides the cost of running the generation function on the set $(M',R')$, the remaining components of the function $T(G(M',R'))$ might be monetary cost of the manufacturing process, time required for the process, the energy consumption, etc.

+I also assume that for any subset $M '\subseteq M$ a cost function $U(M')$, which also might be vector-valued, is given.
+The first component of $U(M')$ provides the cost of transporting all the machines in $M'$ to the destination.

-First, we would like to find all seeds of $M$, i.e. subsets of $M$ capable of generating $M$.
-Seeds exist, because we assumed that $M$ is self-replicating, so $M$ is a seed of itself.
-In general, $M$ might be the only seed of itself, however, we hope to find a number of different seeds.
-Moreover, we would like to find a seed optimal with respect to $T(G)$, and transport it to the destination.
-If there are several optimal seeds, we can introduce additional components to the function $T(G)$ to narrow the choice, or to choose the optimal seed randomly out of a set of several candidates.
+I want to find all seeds of $M$, i.e. subsets of $M$ capable of generating $M$.
+Seeds exist, because I assumed that $M$ is self-replicating, so $M$ is a seed of itself.
+In general, $M$ might be the only seed of itself, however, I hope to find a number of different seeds.

+Moreover, I want to find a seed optimal with respect to $T(G)$ and to $U$ (or to a some subset of components of $T(G)$ and $U$), and transport it to the destination.
+If there are several optimal seeds, I can choose the optimal seed randomly out of a set of several candidates.